Shahid Abbasi nabbed in LNG terminal case

 NAB’s ground of arrest (d): Investigation further revealed that you mala fidely used your influence as minister in the consultation process etc of ISGS and SSGCL in connivance with other accused during negotiation of LSA (LNG Services Agreement) dated 30.04.2014 between M/S EETPL and M/S SSGCL in favour of M/S EETPL.

 SKA’s response to ground (d): The LSA document was part of the tender/bid documents.
 All bidders used the same document.
 The same LSA is the contract between SSGC and Engro for the Terminal at Port Qasim, which has not been operational for over 5 years.
-No change was made in the LSA.
-This was a completely transparent PPRA compliant tender or bid process.
+No Change was made in the LSA.
+This was a completely transparent PPRA compliant tender/bid process.
 The price for this terminal in MMBTU was $0.46/MMBTU, which at that time was the lowest in the world.

 NAB’s ground of arrest (e): The record of the defunct MP&NR (Ministry of Petroleum and Natural Resources), ISGS and M/S SSGCL revealed that amount of $272,479 was fixed as exorbitant capacity charges for first year while $228,016 were fixed as exorbitant capacity charges for year 2 till 15th year as per bid of M/S EETPL, being a sole bidder without any justifiable reasons for accepting the said charges or its breakdown.